 - No home remedies or over-the-counter drugs work.

-Having Syphilis before does NOT protect a person from
+Having syphilis before does NOT protect a person from getting it again.

 - Only 100% completely safe option - choose not to have sex!